 Did you know?

-According to research on Australian business directories, the average ROI measurement error for local marketing channels is 23%, with businesses typically undervaluing the indirect benefits these platforms provide to their overall digital presence.
+According to research on Australian business directories, the average ROI measurement error for local marketing channels is 23%, with businesses usually undervaluing the indirect benefits these platforms bring to their overall digital presence.

-Indirect ROI metrics, which are harder to quantify but still valuable, include:
+Indirect ROI metrics are harder to pin down but still worth counting.
+They include:

 - SEO benefit (citation value)